ConcatDK/elm-todoist/README.md

 The Todoist rest api is documented on https://developer.todoist.com/rest/v8/ and the goal of the package is to support all accepted queries described in this documentation.

+## Developing
+To develop on this project the nix package manager should be installed on the system ([Get it here](https://nixos.org/nix/)).

+Enter the `nix-shell` environment by running the command `nix-shell` in the project root.

+You should now be ready to develop!

+A few commands should be available after entering the `nix-shell`

+* `elm`: The elm compiler
+* `elm-format`: Makes sure that the file format and code style is consistent
+* `elm-live`: Runs a live-reloaded development server
+* `elm-test`: Runs the tests in the `tests/` directory